0x27/imgurup/README.md

 * Multiple image upload (album creation)
 * Tying it to imgur account
 * Refactoring and stuff (maybe even PEP-8 compliance!!!)
-* Replace requests stuff with stdlib only for fun
+* Replace requests stuff with stdlib only for fun [done - see imgurup-stdlib]
 * pip-compatible setuputils setup.py stuff

 ## Bugs